 Real estate agents and brokers can help you determine an asking price for your home as well as advertise the home on the market.
 They can also play an important part in the negotiation process.
 Be sure to interview agents to determine their specific marketing plan for your home, their familiarity with your neighborhood and their respective fees.

-For example, you might find an agent with a lower commission rate who is unfamiliar with your neighborhood.
-Determine what is important to you in a real estate agent and "interview" them until you find the right fit.
+For example, you might find an agent with a lower commission rate, but they may be less familiar with your neighborhood.
+Determine what qualities are important to you and "interview" them until you find the right fit.

 Selling a Home By Owner